 Where: 1815 Old Milton Pkwy, Alpharetta, GA 30009

-411: This Alpharetta City Pool had a grand reopening in 2018, and it’s ready to welcome swimmers back to its new and improved facilities again this summer!
+411: This Alpharetta City Pool had a grand reopening in 2018, and it has everything you need for fun in the sun!
 Features here include a leisure pool with zero-depth entry, interactive play stations, open play area, class space, a water slide…and so much more!

 Where: 9917 Hwy 75, Helen, GA 30545

 Prices: Tubing is $10/person Mon-Fri, $12/person Saturday-Sunday, $14/person on holiday weekends; The Waterpark is $25/person Mon-Fri, $30/person Sat-Sun and holidays; Children under 42” are $20/person Mon-Fri, $24/person Sat-Sun and holidays